 - Refrigerate for 10-15 minutes before serving.

 This post is part of the annual Diwali for Kids blog hop from Multicultural Kid Blogs!
-See the posts below for great ideas on celebrating Diwali with children.
-You can find even more ideas from last year’s series and on our Diwali Pinterest board:
+See the posts below on great ideas on celebrating Diwali with children.

 Weaving Ideas: Paper Plate Rangoli Idea for Kids

 Maple and Marigold: Rustic Indian Peda with Roasted Pistachios